Override CRUD Behavior and Add Custom Endpoints#

 return serialized

-These two are easy to conflate:
+These are easy to conflate:

 Technique